dotnet/docs/docs/csharp/programming-guide/concepts/linq/linq-to-adonet-portal-page.md

  For more information, see [LINQ to SQL](../../../../../docs/framework/data/adonet/sql/linq/index.md).

 ## LINQ to Entities
- Through the [!INCLUDE[adonet_edm](~/includes/adonet-edm-md.md)], relational data is exposed as objects in the .NET environment.
+ Through the Entity Data Model, relational data is exposed as objects in the .NET environment.
 This makes the object layer an ideal target for [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] support, allowing developers to formulate queries against the database from the language used to build the business logic.
 This capability is known as [!INCLUDE[linq_entities](~/includes/linq-entities-md.md)].
 See [LINQ to Entities](../../../../framework/data/adonet/ef/language-reference/linq-to-entities.md) for more information.

 ## See also